 - Avoiding mosquito bites

 FIFRA requires that pesticides be used according to the approved label.
 Always follow the recommendations appearing on the product label.
-According to the CDC, DEET products used as directed, should not be harmful, although in rare cases using DEET products can cause skin irritation.
-Read the CDC factsheet on DEET.

 All DEET product labels include the following directions to help reduce the chance of DEET irritating your skin or eyes: